hummingbird-project/hummingbird-docs/Hummingbird.docc/PostgresMigrations/MigrationsGuide.md

 ## Overview

 Database migrations are a controlled set of incremental changes applied to a database.
 You can use a migration list to transition a database from one state to a new desired state.
 A migration can involve creating/deleting tables, adding/removing columns, changing types and constraints.
+The ``PostgresMigrations`` library that comes with HummingbirdPostgres provides support for setting up your own database migrations.

+> Note: If you are using Fluent then you should use the migration support that comes with Fluent.

 Each migration includs an `apply` method that applies the change and a `revert` method that reverts the change.